-- Assess the risks that threaten both local and global corporations including financial risks, threats arising from environmental risk/natural perils, man-made threats, and the supply chain, cyber and operational risks, that surround the corporation. - Evaluate how the expanding science of risk management aims to identify, assess, and treat these risks using a variety of risk management tools and techniques. - Explain the basic principles of risk and their application to the global marketplace. - Evaluate the changes that are also taking place at the present time in the organisations that provide risk management services.
+- Assess the risks that threaten business organisations including financial risks, threats to physical assets from both natural perils and man-made threats as well as the many operational risks that surround the organisation and planning of business activity. - Evaluate how the expanding science of risk management aims to identify, control and finance these risks by combining insurance programmes, hedging strategies and new techniques such as Alternative Risk Transfer (ART). - Explain the basic principles of risk and insurance, and their application to the market in general and organisational planning in particular. - Analyse the structure and operation of international insurance markets, and the function of insurance firms within the financial system, by evaluating the great changes that are also taking place at the present time in organisations.